(updated as of 6/1/2018)

 Strategic Alternative Learning Techniques (SALT) Center:

-The SALT Center is a fee-based academic support program that provides a comprehensive range of services to UA students with learning and attention challenges, including weekly meetings with a Strategic Learning Specialist, content-specific tutoring, and educational technology.
+The SALT Center is a fee-based academic support program that provides a comprehensive range of services to UA students with learning and attention challenges.
 The SALT Center facilitates learning, self-advocacy, and independence by empowering students to take ownership of their education.
 The SALT Center’s innovative approach is recognized nation-wide as one of the most successful for promoting student achievement in the university setting.

 Disability Resource Center (DRC) at the University of Arizona: